dongwonmoon/E2E-Power-Demand-MLOps/README.md

 ## Running the MLOps Pipeline

-Execute the scripts in the `pipelines/` directory in the following order:
+Execute the scripts in the `pipelines/` directory in the following order.
+Ensure you have updated the `config/config.yml` file if you have specific environment settings.

 1.  **Data Processing:**
     Combines raw data, preprocesses it, and splits it into training and streaming datasets.
+This step now uses the centralized `DataProcessor`.
     ```bash
     python pipelines/01_process_data.py
     ```

 2.  **Model Training:**
-    Trains the LSTM model and logs experiments, metrics, and the model to MLflow.
+    Trains the LSTM model, logs experiments, metrics, and the model (including the `DataProcessor`'s scaler via `LSTMWrapper`) to MLflow.
     ```bash
     python pipelines/02_train_model.py
     ```

 3.  **Model Deployment (Prepare for Inference):**
     After training, go to the MLflow UI (`http://localhost:5000`), navigate to the `lstm_power_demand` model, select the desired version, and add the `prod` alias to it.
 Then, run this script to download the 'prod' aliased model locally for fast inference.
+This downloaded model (`inference_model` directory) now contains the `LSTMWrapper` which encapsulates the necessary data preprocessing logic.
     ```bash
     python pipelines/03_deploy_model.py
     ```

 4.  **Start Kafka Producer (in a separate terminal):**
     This script simulates real-time data streaming to Kafka.
+It now adds sequential time information to each data point for better visualization on the dashboard.
     ```bash
     python streaming/producer.py
     ```

 5.  **Run Real-time Inference (in another separate terminal):**
     Consumes data from Kafka and performs predictions using the locally deployed model.
+The `LSTMWrapper` handles all data transformations internally.
     ```bash
     python pipelines/04_run_inference.py
     ```

+6.  **Start Streamlit Dashboard (in yet another separate terminal):**
+    Visualizes real-time data and predictions.
+    ```bash
+    streamlit run dashboard.py
+    ```

 ## TODOs & Future Enhancements

-*   **Streamlit Dashboard:** Develop a Streamlit application for visualizing real-time predictions and model performance.
 *   **Apache Airflow Integration:** Orchestrate the entire MLOps pipeline (data processing, training, deployment) using Airflow for automated workflows.
 *   **Model Monitoring:** Implement monitoring for model drift and performance degradation.
 *   **CI/CD Pipeline:** Set up Continuous Integration/Continuous Deployment for automated testing and deployment.
 *   **Hyperparameter Tuning:** Integrate hyperparameter optimization (e.g., with Optuna or Hyperopt).
 *   **Error Handling & Logging:** Enhance robust error handling and comprehensive logging across all components.
+*   **Advanced Feature Engineering:** Explore adding more features (e.g., day of week, month, holidays) to improve model accuracy.